gohil-jay/Widhya-ML-Internship/Week-4/README.md

 Q: Which evaluation metric is better to be used to evaluate a model while modelling a continuous output variable?

 A: MSE

+Q: What is the method to convert a dataframe to numpy array?

+A: to_numpy